Curry potato stuffed mushrooms are a wonderful appetizer! Easy and allergy friendly, so everyone can enjoy them!

 I LOVE stuffed mushrooms.
 I used to make them pretty frequently back in my cheese-eating days.
 Darryl used to love to make them too, and his favorite was a combination of blue cheese, bacon, and spinach.
 So good.

 We’ve gotten a little bit creative these days, since cheese isn’t an option.
 I still crave a creamy filling inside the mushroom, so potato is a good alternative for us.
 I added a lot of vegan buttery spread, some coconut milk, spinach, and some Indian spices, and made these flavorful bites.
-They didn’t last long at our house!
+These dairy free stuffed mushrooms didn’t last long at our house!
 Depending on the size of your mushrooms, you may have some potato filling left over, but don’t worry, you can just grab a spoon and polish that off in no time. ;)

 Curry Potato Stuffed Mushrooms.

-- 3 medium Yukon Gold Potatoes peeled and cut into chunks
+- 3 Yukon Gold Potatoes peeled and cut into chunks

 - 3 Tablespoons vegan buttery spread